Tessa Dare | Author of Historical Romance

 Here's what it says:

 Dare’s sparkling Regency romance debut introduces a cunning and instantly likable tomboy heroine.
 Lucy Waltham has been besotted with her brother’s friend Toby since she was 11.
 Now 19 and determined to get Toby away from ladylike, well-dowried Sophia, Lucy decides to practice seduction techniques on another family friend, Jeremy Trescott, earl of Kendall and 10 years her senior.
-Their innocent trysts become a sizzling affair that leads abruptly to the altar, after which Lucy must use all her considerable wit and intelligence to transform herself into a countess without ever losing the wild spirit that Jeremy finds both daunting and delightful.
-Dare seems to have fit all the best of romance into one novel, from sensuous interludes and crafty humor to endearing multidimensional characters.
-Readers will eagerly anticipate the two sequels due in the fall.
+Their innocent trysts become a sizzling affair that leads abruptly to the altar, after which Lucy must use all her considerable wit and intelligence to

 The Dare Family is here in the balmy Midwest on vacation, but I just had to share this exciting news.